Yvette Wray: Career

 Wray competed in the 50 metre hurdles at the 1981 European Athletics Indoor Championships, but failed to progress beyond the semifinals.
 Later in the year however, Wray performed strongly at the Universiade, helping the British team to 4 × 100 m relay silver once again, just 0.2 s behind the United States team.

 At the 1982 Commonwealth Games, Wray earned her second Commonwealth bronze medal, this time in the 400 m hurdles.
 She also contributed to the English 4 × 400 m relay team, but a mistake in her baton changeover with Gladys Taylor dropped England out of medal contention and they could only finish 4th.
 Later in the year Wray participated in the European Athletics Championships 400 m hurdles, where she was eliminated in the heats.

 During her final year of international competition, Wray represented England, at the 1986 Commonwealth Games in Edinburgh, Scotland competing in the 1986 Commonwealth Games 400 m hurdles, reaching the final and finishing in 5th place.
 Her last international event was at the 1986 European Athletics Championships in the 400 m hurdles, but she failed to progress beyond the heats.

 Domestic achievements

-Throughout her career Wray achieved a lot of national success, particularly at the AAA Championships where she won three 400 m hurdles titles and one 2nd-place finish between 1982 and 1986.
+Throughout her career Wray achieved a lot of national success, particularly at the WAAA Championships where she won three British 400 m hurdles titles (1983 1985, 1986) and one 2nd-place finish (1982).
 She also claimed a 1st and two 2nd-place finishes in the pentathlon between 1977 and 1980, and a 2nd and 3rd-place finish in the 100 m hurdles in 1980 and 1978 respectively.
-At the Indoor AAA Championships Wray was dominant at the 60 m hurdles, taking the title from 1980–1982, as well as finishing second in 1979 and 1983.
+At the Indoor AAA Championships Wray was dominant at the 60 m hurdles, taking the title from 1980 to 1982, as well as finishing second in 1979 and 1983.
 She also achieved a 2nd-place finish at the 400 metre sprint in 1984.

 At the UK Athletics Championships, Wray won the 400 m hurdle title in 1986, to add the 3rd-place finish she had achieved in 1982.
 She also came 2nd in the 1979 100 m hurdles.